‘This project received grant funding from the Australian Government.’

 James Theatre, Brown St Dungog

-Glenn will be the featured author during the new Paterson Allyn Williams Festival Of Science in August, where he will help open the Festival, do a Dungog launch of his book Earth Emotions: New Words For A New World, and take part in a public conversation about Earth Emotions with the Science Hub’s John O’Brien.
+Environmental Philosopher Dr Glenn Albrecht will be featured author during the Paterson Allyn Williams Festival Of Science, where he will help open the Festival, do a Dungog launch of his book Earth Emotions: New Words For A New World, and take part in a public conversation about Earth Emotions with the Science Hub’s John O’Brien.
 Glenn’s book introduces dozens of new words and ideas that will help frame the challenges, debate and solutions into the coming decades.

 Words have power.
 A new word can help us recognise a challenge, shape a debate, understand ourselves and the world.
-At a time when many people, especially the young, are feeling loss and despair about the future of the planet, Glenn’s work will help us understand and possibly find a way through.
+At a time when many people, especially the young, are feeling loss and despair about the future of the planet, Glenn’s work will help us understand our feelings about the world and provides a guide to find a way forward.

 Glenn Albrecht retired as professor of sustainability at Murdoch University in Perth, Western Australia in June 2014.
 He is now an Honorary Professorial Fellow in the School of Geosciences, The University of Sydney.
 He was at the University of Newcastle as Associate Professor of Environmental Studies until December 2008.
 Glenn is also a noted bird enthusiast and now lives at Duns Creek.